prime ministers of india

 India is described in the Constitution as a Sovereign, Socialist, Democratic Republic.
 The Constitution establishes an elected head of state—the President of India—to ensure that the goal of establishing India as a republic is achieved.
 The leader of the Indian government and the most powerful member of the cabinet is the Prime Minister.
 Therefore, the prime ministers of India serve as the head of state, the cornerstone of the cabinet, and the compass for the executive branch.

-Although the Constitution establishes the office of the President, gives him complete executive authority, and designates him as the chief executive head of the State, the Prime Minister’s office continues to hold the true center of power.
-The President will appoint the Prime Minister and other ministers of India on the Prime Minister’s recommendation.
+Although the Constitution establishes the office of the President, gives him complete executive authority, and designates him as the chief executive head of the State, the Prime Minister’s office continues to hold the true centre of power.
+The President will appoint the Prime Minister of India and other ministers on the Prime Minister’s recommendation.
 If the Lok Sabha has confidence in the Prime Minister, that person holds onto that position.

 List of Prime Ministers of India: Overview

 • India’s initial Prime Minister was Jawaharlal Nehru.
-Additionally, he has served as prime minister of India for the longest.
+Additionally, he has served as one of the prime ministers of India for the longest.

-• Indian Prime Minister Indira Gandhi was the country’s first female leader.
+• Indira Gandhi was the country’s first female leader among the prime ministers of India

 • As India’s youngest prime minister, Rajiv Gandhi was sworn into office.